The Vi-olator - Vi jungle guide

 > Incredibly weak to invades before lvl 3|

-> Low mobility makes it difficult to escape if you cant use Q
+> Low mobility makes it impossible to escape if you can't use Q

-> Roots make it impossible to do anything as it disables Q and Ult
+> Roots make it impossible to do anything as it disables Q and prevents casting Ult

 |Vault Breaker: This is Vi's main damage and gapcloser ability until lategame, and as such, you max it first.
 When ganking, it is best to use this instead of your ult as an initial gapcloser to either force the flash or ensure you get the fully charged-up damage.
 The charging lasts for 1.25 seconds, and will remain fully charged for a further 2.75, before going on cooldown if not used by then.
 If you fail to cast it, you will not be refunded mana.
 (However, if it is canceled by hard CC, it goes on a 3 second cooldown and half the mana is refunded.)
 Therefore, you should start charging it as you are walking into lane, and since it reduces your movespeed by 15%, you must know how far away you need to start charging.
 Done right, you will do a ton of damage and knock up your opponent for .7 seconds, but done wrong you could not only completely miss your target, but end up in range of something far nastier, like a tower or the undamaged enemy ADC with no way out except flash.
 It also applies a stack of Vi's W.|

-- Her Vault Breaker is quite a versatile ability, as it can be used as an engage and escape, go over walls, and Yasuo can ult off of it.
+- Her Vault Breaker is quite a versatile ability, as it can be used as an engage and escape, go over walls, and an allied Yasuo can even ult off of it.